-Students must have achieved a C or higher in Year 10 English and a C or higher in Year 10 Maths.
-At enrolment students will need to provide their Unique Student Identifier (usi.gov.au) and complete an LLN test to determine suitability and any support needs.
+Students must have completed a Certificate III Level Qualification OR achieved a B or higher in Year 10 English and a C or higher in Year 10 Maths.
+At enrolment students will need to provide their Unique Student Identifier (usi.gov.au) and may need to complete an LLN test to determine suitability and any support needs.

-This is a 1 year course delivered in years 11 on site with qualified Original Campus trainers via a third party arrangement with Original Campus.
+This is a 1 year course delivered in year 11 on site with qualified Original Campus trainers

-The total Fee for Service cost is \$2750
+The total Fee for Service cost is \$2750 (Payment Plan Available - Deposit \$1000, 10 x \$175/ month)